Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 OpenCode: Model Freedom and Open-Source Conviction

 OpenCode is the only fully open-source tool of the four (MIT License), developed by Anomaly Innovations (the team behind SST/Serverless Stack).
-As of February 2026, it has accumulated over 100K GitHub stars and surpassed 2.5M monthly active developers (per official data).
+As of March 2026, it has accumulated over 126K GitHub stars — one of the fastest-growing open-source AI coding projects.

-Its core proposition is model freedom: support for 75+ LLM providers, from Claude and GPT to Gemini and even Ollama local models.
+Its core proposition is model freedom: support for 75+ LLM providers, from Claude Opus 4.6 and GPT-5 series to Gemini 3 Flash and Ollama local models.
 You're not locked into any single AI vendor.
-The architecture uses Go with Bubble Tea TUI, following a client/server model with support for remote Docker execution.
+The TypeScript-based architecture (~62%) follows a client/server model with support for remote Docker execution. v1.2.0 added Git-backed Session Review (track diffs from each AI session), with later versions adding multi-agent orchestration, Plan Agent (read-only repo analysis before writing code), and Node.js support (no longer Bun-only).

 3. Real-World Scenario Comparison: What's Each Tool Best At?